salujajaskeerat/ELP305-TribeD-documentation/index.md

 ## 7.15.
 Basic tools required

-The following flow chart shows the essential tools required for installing the set-up:
+The following flow chart (Fig 13) shows the essential tools required for installing the set-up:

 ```mermaid
 flowchart